VPN protocols explained

 What VPN protocol should I use?

-What Is the most secure VPN protocol?
+What is the most secure VPN protocol?

 Which VPN protocol is the fastest?